Stuffing, Dressing, po-tay-to, po-tah-to. In the end it is the dish I crave most when making a turkey.

 Place bread cubes into a large bowl.

 Saute the sausage over med-high heat, crumbling up, and browning nicely.
 Remove and add to bread.

 Add cherries and nuts and herbs to the bowl.

-Add the chicken (or turkey) stock, quickly fold together.
+Add the chicken (or turkey) stock to the bowl, quickly fold together.

 Season with 1 tsp each salt and pepper.
 Taste and adjust.